 Unsubscribe is meant for people who wish to discontinue such emails from a particular company.

-*Quickly take a look at the industry-wise and company-wise email marketing benchmarks here
+*Quickly take a look at the industry-wise and company-wide email marketing benchmarks.

 In addition to the above metrics or analytics, you can also track the share rate.
 Share rate refers to the number of people who have shared your newsletter via email or social media.